Electric Creamsicle (New England Pale Ale)

 While a Sweet Stout or other Milkshake IPA may use one pound of lactose in a single 5 gallon batch, we use 50% of that amount (one pound in approximately 10 gallons of packaged beer if you're following this recipe).
 Lactose can be added either in the last 10 minutes of the boil, during fermentation, or right before packaging (as the sugar is not fermentable by brewer's yeast).

 Not everyone seems to like lactose in beer, so before committing to an entire batch you can try a bit of lactose in a sample right before packaging to see if you enjoy the results.
 Adding 0.15 oz (just over 4 grams) to 12 oz of beer will result in the same amount as adding one pound to 10 gallons per our recipe.
-Use your jewelry scale to measure.
+Use your jewelry scale to measure and then simply stir it in until dissolved.
 If you decide to not use lactose in this recipe you may want to increase the Carapils / Carafoam to avoid decreasing the OG and FG.
-For example, if leaving out the 1 lb of Lactos increase the Carapils / Carafoam amount by 1.4 lbs (these have approximately equal amounts of unfermentable sugars).
+For example, if leaving out the 1 lb of lactose increase the Carapils / Carafoam amount by 1.4 lbs (these have approximately equal amounts of unfermentable sugars).

 Testing different amounts of Lactose in Electric CreamsicleTesting different amounts of lactose in Electric Creamsicle